prompt-toolkit/python-prompt-toolkit/docs/pages/advanced_topics/unit_testing.rst

     :class:`~prompt_toolkit.application.Application` or test how data
     structures (like text buffers) change over time.

-So, we programmatically feed some input to the input pipe, have the key bindings process the input and then test what comes out of it.
+So we programmatically feed some input to the input pipe, have the key bindings process the input and then test what comes out of it.

-In the following example, we use a :class:`~prompt_toolkit.shortcuts.PromptSession`, but the same works for any :class:`~prompt_toolkit.application.Application`.
+In the following example we use a :class:`~prompt_toolkit.shortcuts.PromptSession`, but the same works for any :class:`~prompt_toolkit.application.Application`.